ufjschool/ob-s14/drafts/second/burlesque.md

 They repurpose old shoes and lingerie and turn household items into props by “bedazzling” them.
 Classic burlesque performances are full of sparkle, which makes it no wonder that Swarovski named burlesque icon Dita Von Teese its worldwide brand ambassador in 2007.
 Costumes can get expensive quickly if a performer doesn’t use at least some home-made pieces.

-“The quote in the industry is ‘the difference between strip club stripping and burlesque is in strip club stripping you’re making $300 in a $30 outfit, while in burlesque you’re making $30 in a $300 outfit,'” Flower said.
+“The quote in the industry is ‘the difference between strip club stripping and burlesque is in strip club stripping you’re making $300 in a $30 outfit while in burlesque you’re making $30 in a $300 outfit,'” Flower said.

-But like conceptualizing the act, creating the costumes is a labor of love for the Madams.
+Like conceptualizing the act, however, creating the costumes is a labor of love for the Madams.
 While they may get different things out of performing, each Mischievous Madam has had her life changed for the better by discovering burlesque.
 Bravely completing a strip tease for an audience of friends and strangers has given each of them a boost of confidence and a chance to connect with themselves as well as the audience.

 "(The acts) are all small parts of me I don’t express outwardly," said Mischievous Madam Sally Sucre.
-"I am kind of shy, it’s not typical for me to just kind of take off my clothes in front of people I don’t know.
+"I am kind of shy, so it’s not typical for me to just kind of take off my clothes in front of people I don’t know.
 The first time I did it, it was just so empowering and enthralling that I didn’t even care how many people were there or how many people weren’t."